March 27, 2023

 STEP TWO: Line the bottom of a 9×13-inch baking dish with parchment paper.

-STEP THREE: In the bowl of a food processor, pulse together 2 cups flour and ½ cup brown sugar until combined.
-Cut 1 cup of cold butter into tablespoon-size pieces and add to the food processor.
+Cut one cup of cold butter into tablespoon-size pieces and add to the food processor.
 Pulse until fine crumbles form.

 STEP FOUR: Press the crust mixture into the prepared pan and bake for 20 minutes.
 The crust will be lightly golden brown on top.

-For the Cheesecake Layer
+For The Cheesecake Layer

 PRO TIP: